jdrichardsappacad/react-2021/week-14/practices/04-react-router/README.md

 ## Phase 2: Route Matching

-We now have the ability to create Routes that will mount our components.
+We now have the ability to create Routes that will mount our components when the correct path is chosen.

 Inside your `App.js`, import Route from the `react-router-dom` package.
-Next, inside the JSX returned `div` but at the bottom, create a route for Home by using the Route component and nesting the Home component inside.
+Next, inside the JSX return `div` but at the bottom, create a route for the Home component by using the Route component and nesting the Home component inside of it.

-Comment out all of the components that are listed in the JSX.
+Remove all of the components that are listed in the JSX.
 We will render these components using routes.

 The Route component takes an attribute called `path`.
 Using opening and closing tags, define your first Route component with a `/` for the path.
-Inside the tags place your Home Component.
+Nest your Home Component Inside the opening and closing tags.

 Now check your browser.
 You should only see the Home component being rendered at this point.

 Next, do the same for the Stocks and Movies components.

 Take a look in your browser.
-In your address bar, after the forward slash, add a `/stocks` to the address bar and notice what you see.
-Now do the same for `/movies`.
+In your address bar, after the `localhost:3000`, add a `/stocks` to the address bar and notice what you see.
+Now, replace `/stocks` with `/movies`.
 Notice that the Home component is always mounted?
 This is not the functionality we want.

 Instead use the `exact` attribute inside the Route for the Home Component.